isomerpages/imh-ac/_partnership/Upcoming Partnerships/See What's Coming Up!.md

 <p>10 January 2025, 3pm-4.30pm</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Discussion Group: What services/programmes do you think your child requires
+<p>Discussion Group: What services or programmes do you think your child
-from healthcare organisations?</p>
+requires from healthcare organisations?</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>For parents/caregivers with children with ASD <strong>below 12 years old</strong>